 This course presents the topics of college preparatory Geometry using a less rigorous approach.
 Inductive reasoning and discovery learning are used.
 Students have an opportunity to use and review algebra concepts.
 They are encouraged to make connections from concrete examples to abstract concepts.
 Topics covered include angles, polygons and polyhedrons, transformations, congruent triangles, parallel and perpendicular lines, quadrilaterals, perimeter and area, similarity, circles, surface area, and volume.
+Completion of Algebra 9 is a pre-requisite.

-Honors Algebra 2Grade 10Credit/Weight 1.0/3Honors(Prerequisite: Successful completion of Geometry 9)
+Honors Algebra 2Grade 10Credit/Weight 1.0/3Honors

 This rigorous course is designed to give students the thorough Algebra background necessary for advanced mathematics courses.
 It takes topics familiar from Algebra 1 and extends them.
 Students review properties, structures, and operations previously learned.
 They expand their knowledge of first and second degree equations and inequalities, the complex number system, linear, quadratic, radical, rational, and exponential functions and acquire a background in conic sections.
+Completion of Geometry 9 is a pre-requisite

-Algebra IIGrade 11Credit/Weight 1.0/3College Prep(Prerequisite: Successful completion of Geometry 10)
+Algebra IIGrade 11Credit/Weight 1.0/3College Prep

 This college preparatory course is designed to give students the thorough Algebra background necessary for advanced mathematics courses.
 It takes topics familiar from Algebra 1 and extends them.
 Students review properties, structures, and operations previously learned.
 They expand their knowledge of first and second degree equations and inequalities, the complex number system, linear, quadratic, radical, rational, and exponential functions and acquire a background in conic sections.
+Completion of Geometry 10 is a pre-requisite.

-Honors Trigonometry/Pre-Calculus Grade 11 Credit/Weight 1.0/4 Honors (Prerequisite: Successful completion of Sophomore Algebra II with a "C+" or higher) This accelerated course begins with a review of functions then proceeds to cover such topics as polynomials, logarithms, trigonometry, sequences and series, probability, and statistics.
+Honors Trigonometry/Pre-Calculus Grade 11 Credit/Weight 1.0/4 Honors

+This accelerated course begins with a review of functions then proceeds to cover such topics as polynomials, logarithms, trigonometry, sequences and series, probability, and statistics.
 It offers the student an opportunity to enhance his/her background in the fundamentals of advanced algebra and trigonometry, to improve accuracy in computations and to become proficient with the use of graphing calculators.
+This course is offered to Juniors who have completed Algebra II with a C+ or better.
 Prospective students are cautioned that the work load is heavy.